 In this example, it directly fetches HTML documents from a URL and selects links.
 On line 9 you can also see the feature to automatically get the absolute URL even if the attribute

 href references a local one.
 This is possible by using the proper setting, which is set implicitly when you fetch the URL with the

-jsoup is a super-powered tool with a lot of features, so it's highly recommended to go through the jsoup cookbook by using the following link: https://jsoup.org/cookbook/
+jsoup is a super-powered tool with a lot of features, so it's highly recommended going through the jsoup cookbook with following link: https://jsoup.org/cookbook/

 The installation instructions are also available at the official site: https://jsoup.org/

 HtmlCleaner is an open source HTML parser written in Java.
 HTML found on the Web is usually dirty, ill-formed and unsuitable for further processing.
 For any serious consumption of such documents, it is necessary to first clean up the mess and bring some order to the tags, attributes and ordinary text.
 For any given HTML document, HtmlCleaner reorders individual elements and produces well-formed XML.
 By default, it follows similar rules that the most of web browsers use in order to create the Document Object Model.
 However, you can provide custom tag and rule sets for tag filtering and balancing.